jiho314/Unity_HandTracking_DeepLearning/README.md

 # Unity
 ## How to run
-1. First, ensure you have Git LFS
+1. First, ensure you have Git LFS.
    ```
    git lfs install
    ```
-2. Then, clone this repo
+2. Then, clone this repo.
    ```
    git clone https://github.com/jiho-00/Unity_HandTracking_DeepLearning
    ```